In reversal, DOJ says it's still trying to add citizenship question to census; judge sets Friday deadline

 "We won," Jacobson wrote.

+Top Democrats, including House Speaker Nancy Pelosi and House Oversight Committee Chairman Elijah Cummings, D-Md., sounded celebratory notes.
 And in a statement to Fox News, Commerce Secretary Wilbur Ross appeared to concede that the census would not include a citizenship question.
-“I respect the Supreme Court but strongly disagree with its ruling regarding my decision to reinstate a citizenship question on the 2020 census," Ross said.
-"The Census Bureau has started the process of printing the decennial questionnaires without the question.

 But earlier Wednesday, Trump abruptly declared that his administration was continuing its effort to include a citizenship question.